stenly311/Ariane/README.md

 # Ariane

-Simple to use, reliable to run and fast to start with utility for process orchestriation and execution measuring.
+Simple to use, reliable to run and fast to start with utility for process orchestration and execution measuring.
 Standalone application written in **WPF** for easier maintaining multiple console applications output, running simultaneously in the background, under the one user interface window.

 ## What type of problems this project help you to solve?